 The Order was issued by the Alabama State Health Officer.
-This Order specifically states that it supersedes and preempts all previously entered Orders issues by County Health Officers any City Ordinances.
+This Order specifically states that it supersedes and preempts all previously entered Orders issued by County Health Officers or any City Ordinances.

 When Do I Have To Wear A Mask in Alabama?

 The Alabama statewide face mask order says face masks or face coverings that cover the mouth and nose of the wearer at all times when within six feet of a person not from the same household.
 Homemade masks, bandanas, scarves, or other improvised fabric coverings are acceptable.

 According to the mandatory masking order, individuals are required to wear face masks or covering in the following situations: